 - To provide opportunities for students to acquire and demonstrate the competencies and practice behaviors of the foundation curriculum and the advanced standing specializations.

 - To provide opportunities for assessment of student performance in the field.

-The College prepares MSW Foundation Students with knowledge, values and skills for entry level generalist practice, and prepares other MSW students with advanced knowledge, values, and skills in one of four areas of concentration.
-MSW education is composed of two major parts: generalist education for practice (the first year of the MSW program for full-time students) and education for advanced practice in a concentration (the second year of the MSW program for full-time students).
+The College prepares MSW Foundation Students with knowledge, values and skills for entry level generalist practice, and prepares other MSW students with advanced knowledge, values, and skills in one of four areas of specialization.
+MSW education is composed of two major parts: generalist education for practice (the first year of the MSW program for full-time students) and education for advanced practice in a specialization (the second year of the MSW program for full-time students).